JoshuaKGoldberg/TypeStat/packages/ts-enhance/docs/Files.md

 ```

 Whether to convert `.js(x)` files to `.ts(x)`.
-When this is enabled, any file with a JavaScript extension visited by TypeStat,
+When this is enabled, any file with a JavaScript extension visited by `ts-enhance`,
 regardless of whether mutations are added, will be renamed to the equivalent TypeScript extension.

 ### Mapping Extensions